lechoovuck/algorepository/README.md

-# algorepository
+# Labyrinth game
-Repository for demo purposes

-This is a test commit
+This is a demo project of a Labyrinth game.